sayande717/college/README.md

 26.c - Write a program in C to perform queue implementation using structure.
 27.c - Write a program in C to create and display a linked list.
 28.c - Write a program to create a linked list & insert data items to it.
+29.c - Write a program to perform create, inorder, preorder and postorder operations on a Binary Search Tree.

 [/sorting]
 bubble.c - Program to demonstrate bubble sort on an integer array.